Battle of Agincourt: French deployment

-The French vanguard and main battle numbered respectively 4,800 and 3,000 men-at-arms.
+The French vanguard numbered 4,800 men-at-arms and the main battle 3,000.
 Both lines were arrayed in tight, dense formations of about 16 ranks each, and were positioned a bowshot length from each other.
-Albret, Boucicaut, and almost all the leading noblemen were assigned stations in the vanguard.
+Charles I d'Albret, Boucicaut, and almost all the leading noblemen were assigned stations in the vanguard.
 The dukes of Alençon and Bar led the main battle.
-A further 600 dismounted men-at-arms stood in each wing, with the left under the Count of Vendôme and the right under the Count of Richemont.
+A further 600 dismounted men-at-arms stood in each wing, the left under the Count of Vendôme and the right under the Count of Richemont.
 To disperse the enemy archers, a cavalry force of 800–1,200 picked men-at-arms, led by Clignet de Bréban and Louis de Bosredon, was distributed evenly between both flanks of the vanguard (standing slightly forward, like horns).
 Some 200 mounted men-at-arms would attack the English rear.
 (Note: With 4,800 men-at-arms in the vanguard, 3,000 in the main battle, and 1,200 in the infantry wings, along with 800 and 200 in each cavalry force, the total number of men-at-arms was 10,000.
 There may have been men-at-arms in the rearguard but, if so, no more than a couple of hundred.)
 The French apparently had no clear plan for deploying the rest of the army.
 The rearguard, leaderless, would serve as a "dumping ground" for the surplus troops.